irmaosver-e/FOTNS/README.md

-Please consider supporting on Patreon: https://www.patreon.com/ernaniscosta/shop
+Please consider supporting this project: https://github.com/sponsors/irmaosver-e

 # FOTNS
 romhack of Hokuto no ken for the sega mega drive